Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 1. A list of all applications in a workspace can be accessed from the sidebar.
 Click **Applications** to see the list.
 2. Click into an application to view all Service Contracts for the application.
 3. Click **Requested access** to view Service Contracts requests for the application.
-4. From here the Application’s service contracts can be Approved.
+4. From here the Application’s Service Contracts can be approved.

 ### View all Application Contracts for a Service